Setting up the Chirpy Theme and Jekyll

 - All site updates are tracked in my repository

-- Working with Markdown is easy
+- Working with Markdown is straightforward

 - Just be aware that a lot of themes will have their own special markdown for advanced things like callouts